HomeBackground

 Ades

 ADES, An NGO from Switzerland, produces energy-efficient cookers in Madagascar and encourages the use of renewable energy.
 The use of climate-friendly solar cookers and energy-saving stoves saves large quantities of wood and charcoal.
-The Zazamalala Foundation purchases the cookers and gives them to local women, after they worked for 5 days in the Zazamalala nursery.
-ADES is also involved in providing micro credits to villagers and sometimes brings guests and students to the Zazamalala forest.
+The Zazamalala Foundation purchases the cookers and gives them to local women, after they worked for five days in the Zazamalala nursery.
+ADES is also involved in providing micro credits to villagers and sometimes brings students to the Zazamalala forest.

 ades-solaire.org